 Sometimes, when you make a server install, the sudo command is not installed by default.
 To install sudo, run the following command.

-sudo apt update sudo apt install sudo
+sudo apt install sudo

 - How to Install Davinci Resolve in Debian Linux